Administrator859/Python-Kivy-Sample/README.md

 # Python-Kivy-Login-Sample
-This is a large kivy GUI Example from python
+This is a large kivy GUI Login Example from python